Best Security Systems Without Monitoring in 2024

 Our Experience Testing SimpliSafe

-Pro Tip: In my tests, I did notice that there’s a bit of a lag when you’re trying to communicate through the doorbell.
+Pro Tip: In our tests, we noticed a bit of a lag when trying to communicate through the doorbell.
 It’s not so bad that you can’t give the delivery guy some instructions, but it’s bad enough that you probably won’t be able to have a full-blown conversation.

 We needed to go away for a couple of weeks to make our annual pilgrimage to the CES show — have to keep up with all the new security tech!
 We get sucked in by all the hands-on demonstrations, and we don’t want to be bothered with security alerts.
 So, we decided to switch to the professional monitoring plan.
-Our home’s security was entirely in SimpliSafe’s hands, 24/7, and we knew that if anything went wrong, it would contact emergency services on our behalf.
+Turns out the company does professional monitoring just as well as it does self-monitoring.
+Their Active Guard service treated alerts the same way we would have.
+Professional monitors pulled up live footage and had a chat with anyone who looked like they didn’t belong on our property.
+Had the situations escalated, they would have used video evidence to get emergency personnel on site quickly.

 >> Save More: SimpliSafe Deals